Battle of Fuentes de Oñoro: Battle

 The French artillery tried to bombard the new British line into submission, but they were outgunned by Wellington's cannons.
 Finally, with their artillery ammunition dangerously low, the French attacks came to an end.
 Wellington's men entrenched during the evening.
 After spending the next three days parading before the British position, Masséna gave up the attempt and retreated to Ciudad Rodrigo.
 He was furious because Bessières had refused to fetch ammunition from the citadel.

-Consequences
+Aftermath

 Wellington had repelled Napoleon's Army of Portugal, inflicting a great number of casualties, and was able to continue his blockade of Almeida.
-The numbers of losses vary according to different sources, from 2,200 to 3,500 French compared to the loss of 1,500 British–Portuguese, while another historian stated there were 2,800 French and 1,800 British–Portuguese losses.
-However, he acknowledged how dangerous the situation had been, saying later, "If Boney had been there, we should have been beat."
-Russian historian Oleg Sokolov noted that Wellington had committed a serious strategic error by following the French into northern Portugal, and that this decision could have had grievous consequences for the British–Portuguese.
-Sokolov adds that, despite the various setbacks that he encountered before and during the battle, Masséna was still able to check Wellington's position at Fuentes de Oñoro.
-Wellington himself did not mark the battle as a victory; he also considered that he had unnecessarily extended his line, putting the 7th Division and Light Division in danger.
+The numbers of losses vary according to different sources, from 2,200 to 2,800 French compared to the loss of 1,800 British–Portuguese.
+Wellington nevertheless acknowledged how dangerous the situation had been, saying later, "If Boney had been there, we should have been beat."
+He also acknowledged that he had unnecessarily extended his line, putting the 7th Division and Light Division in danger.
+Wellington did not mark the battle as a victory.